colebaty/gencyber/01-linux-lesson.md

 2. Why isn't there a file included as part of the command?
 Why does this still work?
 3. What do the different options/flags mean?
 How do you find out?
+4. Why is there no file used with this command?  what information is printed if you give it a file name?

 >**NOTE**:  Notice how the the lines in the code snippets above begin with a dollar sign.
 >This is a *convention*, and denotes that the the commands are to be run in a